Performance Breakdown

 The results with the Duo Clean head aren’t great, but considering the efficiency of the Duo Clean head at picking up debris on carpet and hard surfaces, it is still decent.

-In the cleaning tests I did, the dual brush system that Shark uses doesn’t require many passes to pick up dirt so that it can cover a lot of ground.
+In my cleaning tests, the Shark’s dual brush system doesn’t require many passes to pick up dirt, allowing it to cover a lot of ground.

-In its handheld setting, it exceeds the 50-minute claimed run time by 6 minutes.
+Its handheld setting exceeds the 50-minute claimed run time by 6 minutes.

 Dust Cup Capacity

-Most of the dirt (even dust) stays at the base, making disposing of much easier.
+Most of the dirt (even dust) stays at the base, making disposal much easier.

 One feature I like with the ION P50 is the extra-large dirt capacity.
 Shark says it can hold up to 0.54 gallons of dry dirt, which is up to the fill line.
 Convert it to liters, and it translates to a 2.044-liter capacity, which more than doubles the capacity of the Dyson V11 and that of the Hoover Linx Signature Series.

-The beauty of the P50 design is how easy it is to empty the contents.
-Most of the dirt will stay at the bottom and won’t stick on the filter in the middle since it is so narrow.
+The beauty of the P50 design lies in how easily it can be emptied of its contents.
+Most of the dirt will stay at the bottom and won’t stick to the filter in the middle, as it is so narrow.

 The dust canister of the ION P50 has lots of space.
 Emptying it won’t be an issue.

-Even if it lacks the hygienic system, there’s so much working room that, frankly, it doesn’t need that feature.
+Even if it lacks a hygienic system, there’s so much working room that it doesn’t need that feature.

-Once the trap door opens, most of the dirt, yes, even dust, comes out with just a little shaking.
+Once the trap door opens, most of the dirt, including dust, comes out with a gentle shake.

-The dust cup assembly is washable since there are no electronic components inside.
+The dust cup assembly is washable since it contains no electronic components.

 Aside from the trap door, you can also open it from the top, making it easier to do a thorough clean when needed.